sst/guide/_chapters/deploy-the-api-services-repo.md

 ![Show services are deploying in dev stage](/assets/best-practices/deploy-api-services-repo-to-seed/show-services-are-deploying-in-dev-stage.png)

-You can see the deployments are carried out according to the deploy phases specified.
+You can see the deployments were carried out according to the specified deploy phases.

 Just as before, promote **dev** to **prod**.